How to Improve the Smell of Paint

 Before we get into masking the smell of wet paint, consider the potential dangers of painting a room.
-Many people are convinced breathing in paint fumes calls for serious concern.
-That may be true in some extreme cases, but according to the National Capital Poison Center, most indoor-use paints are safe to use around children and adults.
-Latex or acrylic paints are quick-drying and most commonly used to paint a room.
-These are water-based and not harmful to breathe.
-Oil- and solvent-based paints are less commonly used, and are more likely to irritate your eyes or skin, but aren't poisonous when used for painting projects.
+Many people are convinced breathing in paint fumes should raise serious concerns.
+That may be true in extreme cases, but according to the National Capital Poison Center, most indoor-use paints are safe to use around children and adults.
+Commonly used latex or acrylic paints dry quickly.
+These water-base paints don't emit harmful fumes.
+Less commonly used oil- and solvent-base paints have the potential to irritate your eyes or skin, but aren't poisonous when used for painting projects.
 If you or a child swallows paint, call your Poison Control Center.

-If you’re feeling dizzy even after taking precautions, it’s always best to leave the room.
+If you’re feeling dizzy even after taking precautions, it’s best to leave the room.
 Stepping outside or going into a better ventilated room will help clear your head of dizziness.
 Plus, it will give your painting arms a much-needed rest.